This spot has been added by

 A pair of yellowtail surgeonfish on the shallow reef flat (zone 3 on the map).

-How to go snorkeling in Coral Beach?
+How to go snorkeling at Coral Beach

-Entrance to the Coral Beach Nature Reserve is charged 35 shekels/adult and 21 shekels/child (2022).
-The park is open in summer from 9 a.m. to 6 p.m. from Saturday to Thursday, and from 9 a.m. to 5 p.m. on Fridays (closing 1 hour before in winter).
+The park is open in summer from 9 a.m. to 6 p.m.
+Saturday to Thursday, and from 9 a.m. to 5 p.m. on Fridays (closing 1 hour before in winter).
 Specific opening hours apply on public holidays and the day before public holidays.
-Check the park’s website for the last updates about opening hours, which are subject to frequent changes.
+Check the park’s website for the latest updates for opening hours, which are subject to frequent changes.

 Coral Beach Nature Reserve snorkeling map, Eilat